-The EPCP describes how IETF and TNC data models and protocols make it possible to perform posture assessments against all network-connected endpoints by:
+The EPCP makes it possible to perform posture assessments against all network-connected endpoints by:

-- 1. uniquely identifying the endpoint; - collecting and evaluating posture based on data from the endpoint; - 3. creating a secure, authenticated, confidential channel between the endpoint and the posture manager; - 4. enabling the endpoint to notify the posture manager about changes to its configuration; - 5. enabling the posture manager to request information about the configuration of the endpoint; and - 6. storing the posture information in a repository linked to the identifier for the endpoint.
+- uniquely identifying the endpoint; - 2. collecting and evaluating posture based on data from the endpoint (asset management, software asset management, vulnerability management, and configuration management); - 3. creating a secure, authenticated, confidential channel between the endpoint and the posture manager; - 4. enabling the endpoint to notify the posture manager about changes to its configuration; - 5. enabling the posture manager to request information about the configuration of the endpoint; and - 6. storing the posture information in a repository linked to the identifier for the endpoint.